CoopGame for

 the following four lines of code, play around with the following example

-and rotate the nice 3d-plot displayed by rgl
+and rotate the nice 3d-plot displayed by rgl.

-As previously mentioned the package CoopGame
+As previously mentioned the package CoopGame does not

 allow for partitions of the player set or for communication structures